roy-deblina/Crime_data_analytics/README.md

 Added a table to display the month part of the date table.

 ### Clustered Column Chart
-Added a clustered column chart to exhibit the year-wise total crime.
+Added a clustered column chart to exhibit the year-wise total crime and another one in other page to show crime type wise total crime (where Time-group and weekday added in drill through).

 ### Clustered Bar Chart
 Added a clustered bar chart to exhibit the Time Group-wise total crime.

 ### Line Chart
+Added line charts to exhibit different Time-wise total crime.

+### Area Chart
-Added line charts to exhibit different Time-wise and Month-wise total crime.
+Added line charts to exhibit different Time-wise and Month-wise total crime, and in drill through time-group and weekday added.

 ### Matrix (HeatMap)
 Visualized Month, Weekday, and Total Crime fields in the matrix.
 Adjusted cell formatting to represent values with different background and font colors.